 Once I got there, I visited the official mall.
 It's not really airconditioned nor did people actually go inside, but it's got a Victorian (?) feel to it.

 Tried to make it to the school, but I failed, due to the heat.
 Francis Scott Key's memorial was as far as I got.
 They've got his bust and a few boards explaining his accomplishments.
 You can see the general architecture of the area in the background.
 It's a beautiful area, where you'd go to see cars that aren't drivable on real roads and women dressed in clothes you can't get in DC.
 Shopping wise, you see the same chain stores you see in any other strip mall and not much else...but the restaurants are 99% French bistros and they plaster their windows w/reviews ala NYC.
-I ate at Dean & Delucca for lunch.
-Greek salad.
-By far the most popular shop in town.
-They provide shaded seats and jazz musicians and security guards.

 Then I trekked down to the waterfront where they're building a new park.
 It's revitalization at its best!